Union Turnpike (New York): Description

 It then crosses Hollis Court Boulevard before leaving the park going into the north part of the district of Jamaica.
 It passes through Hollis Hills in Queens Village, crossing Bell Boulevard and Springfield Boulevard.
 Just after Springfield Boulevard is a full interchange with the Grand Central Parkway (along the Grand Central, Exit 22 eastbound, and exit 23 westbound).
 After the Grand Central, Union Turnpike goes back into the neighborhood of Bayside, the eastern section of the Flushing district, where it becomes the southern boundary of Alley Pond Park until it intersects with Winchester Boulevard.
 It then passes the Creedmoor Psychiatric Center, and then shares a full interchange with the Cross Island Parkway (Exit 28B on the Cross Island).

 Past here, Union Turnpike crosses Commonwealth Boulevard just after the Cross Island Parkway interchange before passing over Little Neck Parkway into Bellerose, then it passes through the neighborhood of Glen Oaks.
 It crosses the highest-numbered street in New York City, 271st Street, and then passes the city's easternmost point, at Langdale Street.
 Just past here, Union Turnpike enters Nassau County, where it intersects with Lakeville Road.
 It passes a shopping center in Lake Success, crosses New Hyde Park Road, and ends a block east at Marcus Avenue.

 Character

 With the exception of a section in Glendale, most of Union Turnpike consists of four traffic lanes divided by a narrow concrete median.
 The Glendale section contains a wide mall with trees, and in Kew Gardens, the turnpike flanks the Jackie Robinson Parkway crossing over the Main Line of the Long Island Rail Road, before dipping below Queens Boulevard.
 Though it appears to be a service road for the parkway, it does not function as such.
 There is no direct access to the parkway, though there is partial access to the Grand Central Parkway.
 This section has its own full diamond interchange with Queens Boulevard.

 Former route designation

 The section of Union Turnpike between Queens Boulevard and Marcus Avenue was New York State Route 25C from the mid-1930s to 1970.

 Transportation

+The following bus routes serve Union Turnpike: